 Microservice Architecture - Part 2 (SSO, Logging, and all that) 17 Feb 2019

-Compile the UI
+Compiling the UI

 This sample microservice architecture does not focus much on the UI.
 It mainly serves the purpose of showing how to integrate it with the rest of the architecture.
 We will not dive into details.
-Sufficient is to say, that the example was built with Angular 7.0 and the ngx-admin dashboard.
-In development, UI is compiled by and npm running on top of nodejs.
+Sufficient to say, that the example was built with Angular 7.0 and the ngx-admin dashboard.
+In development, the UI is compiled by npm running on top of nodejs.

-Compose the microservices
+Composing the microservices

 At this point, we have all the necessary components.
-Let’s put everything together by starting the different docker compositions.
+Let’s put everything together by starting the different Docker compositions.
 The order in which we start the compositions is important as there are dependencies:

-docker-compose-log.ymlstarts an ElasticSearch, LogStash, and Kibana (ELK) suite alongside a Logspout compagnon container to take care of logs.
+docker-compose-log.ymlstarts an ElasticSearch, LogStash, and Kibana (ELK) suite alongside a Logspout companion container to take care of logs.
 This aggregates ALL logs from all containers and concentrate them into the ElasticSearch using Logstash.
 Kibana can then be used to analyze the logs and extract some intelligence, raise alerts and so on.

 Point your browser to

 By pointing it to the counterparty microservice at